-You’re certainly not done at the dealership when you’ve agreed on a price for your next car, but are any of those add-on products you’ll then be introduced to worth buying, or should you just forget about them?
+You’re certainly not done at the dealership when you’ve agreed on a price for your next car, but are any of those car dealership add-ons you’ll then be introduced to worth buying, or should you just forget about them?

 The products we’re going to look at are: